 Click the Review incompatible drivers link in Windows Security to find out which drivers are incompatible.

 What if you never used an MSI hardware product?
-There are other light control products used by other vendors that use the ENE solution as well.
+There are other light control products used by different vendors that use the ENE solution as well.
 Have a look at Trident Z Lighting Control by G.SKILL, ASUS Aura, Gigabyte RGB Fusion, and NZXT CAM.
 SignalRGB is a non-vendor solution for RGB sync.

 In general, we recommend keeping device drivers up to date.
 Using the latest versions ensures the most recent digital certificates on the driver files and the best compatibility with Windows 11.
 Use our DriverFinder program if you have trouble finding an updated driver.